shkrt/trainer_plugin/README.md

 `rails g settings trainer_plugin User`

 where last parameter "User" should match your exact user class, e.g Profile or some other.
-The corresponding database table of your user class also should have fields :id and :email
+The corresponding database table of your user class also should have fields :id and :email.
+Current user method should be named "current_user".

 - Run migrations